 Change the record color for easy comparison of the two processing chains.

-On the MaterialUniverse tree, navigate to My records > Synthesized > Part cost model.
+On the MaterialUniverse browse tree, navigate to My records > Synthesized > Part cost estimator.

-Right-click on the PP, molded subfolder, click on Record color, and click on a color to change the record color for all records in that folder.
+Right-click the PP, molded subfolder, click Record color, and click a color to change the record color for all records in that folder.